colorofchange/coding_challenge_1/README.md

 Thank you for your interest in Color of Change!

-This challenge is a modified version of an repository we're actively working on and developing.
+This challenge is a modified version of a repository we're actively working on and developing.

 The Django app allows users to create `mailing` objects (All the components of an email like the subject, email body, sender address, and some other metadata such as tags and creator notes) and then send it to another system which handles actually sending out the email.